 Fleischner, T.L., editor.
-[In Press; 2017].
+2017.
 Nature, Love, Medicine: Essays on Wildness and Wellness.
 Torrey House Press, Salt Lake City, Utah.

 “A sigh of relief, a blessing from some of the continent’s most beautiful writers, a cooling breeze for an over-heated time – Tom Fleischner’s new anthology is a pleasure, start to finish.”